-EITA also provides an individualized Technical Assistance Plan developed annually with each Infant/Toddler and Preschool Early Intervention program.
-The TA plan is based on findings from EI monitoring, self-assessments, OCDEL priorities, relevant research, and locally identified needs.
-The TA plan is linked to the state performance plan submitted to the United States Office of Special Education.
-Technical assistance planning is an ongoing process that is the result of conversations, data collection and review, research and clear identification of outcomes.
-The TA plan focuses on specific programmatic changes or outcomes and includes information on how change will be measured.
-EITA TA plans focus on providing technical assistance and building local capacity through repeated contacts with the same persons/programs to assist with program wide change.
-The TA plan is a flexible document that is updated as additional information or needs arise.
+EITA also provides assistance in the development of quality enhancement plans developed annually with each infant/toddler and preschool early intervention program.
+The quality enhancement plan is based on findings from verification visits with local programs, self-verifications completed by local programs, BEIS priorities, relevant research, and locally identified needs.
+The quality enhancement plan is linked to the state performance plan submitted to the US Office of Special Education.
+Quality enhancement planning is an ongoing process that is the result of conversations, data collection and review, research and clear identification of outcomes.
+The quality enhancement plan focuses on specific programmatic changes or outcomes and includes information on how change will be measured.
+Quality enhancement plans focus on providing technical assistance and building local capacity through repeated contacts with the same persons/programs to assist with program wide change.
+The plan is a flexible document that is updated as additional information or needs arise.

 Contact Deb Daulton firstname.lastname@example.org